vmware-archive/big-green-button-demo/README.md

 It does the following:

-1. If a change to the www module is detected in Github, the pipeline will build and deploy the application to the ekfg-blue Cloud Foundry application.
-This is considered the "non-production" endpoint that can be used for application testing and UAT.
+1. If a change to the www module is detected in Github, the pipeline will build and deploy the application to the pre-production Cloud Foundry application (the name of which is defined in www-app-name-preprod below).
+In demo-speak, this is the endpoint that is used for application testing and UAT.
 2. The job-www-prod job must be manually executed.
-It will switch the ekfg-blue (non-production) application to the ekfg (production) application.
+It will switch the non-production application to the production application (the name of which is defined in the www-app-name-prod below).
 This is the job that is executed by the button-controller application when the physical green button is pressed.

 #### Configuring